nathanfelipe/gaussian_mixed_model_mms/references/outline_of_project_1.md

    2. k  is the wavenumber (inverse of spatial scale),
    3. The  -5/3  exponent describes the inertial range, where energy is transferred without dissipation.

-In space plasmas, such as the solar wind and magnetosheath, this MHD turbulence scaling is often observed at scales larger than the ion inertial length ( d_i ) or the ion gyroradius ( r_L ).
+In space plasmas, such as the solar wind and magnetosheath, this MHD turbulence scaling is often observed at scales larger than the ion inertial length ($d_i$) or the ion gyroradius ($r_L$).

 #### Transition to kinetic scales (breaks in power spectrum).

 At smaller scales, approaching the ion kinetic scales, the MHD approximation breaks down, and the turbulence transitions to a kinetic regime.
-This transition is marked by spectral steepening, meaning that the power spectrum slope becomes steeper than  k^{-5/3} .
+This transition is marked by spectral steepening, meaning that the power spectrum slope becomes steeper than $k^{-5/3}$.
 The key spectral features at different kinetic scales include:
-1. Ion Break (At the Ion Inertial Length  d_i  or Larmor Radius  r_L )
+1. Ion Break (At the Ion Inertial Length  $d_i$  or Larmor Radius  $r_L$ )
    1. As the cascade reaches ion scales, energy transfer slows down, leading to a spectral break.
-   2. The power-law index steepens to a range of  k^{-7/3}  to  k^{-8/3} .
+   2. The power-law index steepens to a range of $k^{-7/3}$ to $k^{-8/3}$.
    3. Ion kinetic effects such as ion cyclotron damping, kinetic Alfvén waves, and Landau damping become dominant.
-2. Electron Scale Cascade (At Electron Inertial Length  d_e )
+2. Electron Scale Cascade (At Electron Inertial Length  $d_e$ )
-   1. At even smaller scales, below the electron inertial length ( d_e ), another break in the spectrum occurs.
+   1. At even smaller scales, below the electron inertial length ($d_e$), another break in the spectrum occurs.
-   2. The spectrum often steepens further, sometimes following a  k^{-3}  or even an exponential decay.
+   2. The spectrum often steepens further, sometimes following a $k^{-3}$ or even an exponential decay.
    3. This range is associated with electron heating and dissipation via processes such as stochastic heating, wave-particle interactions, and reconnection-driven dissipation.

 #### Relevance to MMS Machine Learning: